 The data science of today is evolving into more than static data-set thumbed into an excel spreadsheet and chipped away at with customized arithmetic formulas.
 Machine learning and data predictability are spearheading growth within the field, and while we are still a few years away from having our data funneled into a crystal ball, this presents an interesting argument for not needing to have a full-time data scientist on hand.

 Technology is getting very smart, and that combined with intuitive UI’s and a generation groomed to interface with such: suggests the idea that there may be little need for experts outside of the realm of software development and maintenance for data-driven tasks in the future.
+If you want to be at the forefront of this dynamic field, it might be beneficial to learn more about a Master of Data Science online at UNSW, for example.
+Find programs that delve deep into the intricacies of data analysis, ensuring that graduates are well-equipped to navigate the ever-changing digital realm.

 For startups, it certainly isn’t feasible to go after an expert in the field.
 However, there are options for smaller companies when it comes to data science.
 Think about the kind of information that would benefit your company.
 What sorts of questions do you need answered to improve interactions with your customer base?
 Is there a prospective demographic that you need information about?
 Outsourcing or contract work is a great option for smaller organizations, especially if you require data analysis for a specific marketing campaign.
 Do some research and sift through a wealth of talented freelancers out there who would be happy to pull, organize, or optimize your data on a smaller budget.